Open this page in a new tab

 Introduction

-Apamea, located at Qal'at el-Mudiq in the Middle Orontes valley in Syria, was founded in 300/299 BCE by Seleucus I Nicator with the dynastic name Apamea, related to that of the sovereign's wife, Apama. ( Jean Ch.
-Balty in Meyers et al, 1997) It contains Hellenistic, Roman , Byzantine, and Early Islamic city remains (along with earlier periods) and was one of the four main cities of the North Syrian tetrapolis (Strabo 16.2.10). ( Jean Ch.
-Balty in Meyers et al, 1997) Jean Ch.
-Balty in Meyers et al (1997) attributes its ultimate demise to an earthquake
+Apamea, located at Qal'at al-Mudiq in the Middle Orontes valley in Syria, "was founded in 300/299 BCE by Seleucus I Nicator with the dynastic name Apamea, related to that of the sovereign's wife, Apama" (Balty in Meyers et al., 1997).
+The site preserves Hellenistic, Roman, Byzantine, and Early Islamic remains, along with traces of earlier periods, and was one of the four major cities of the North Syrian tetrapolis (Strabo 16.2.10).
+Jean Charles Balty in Meyers et al. (1997) attributes its ultimate demise to the 1157 CE Hama and Shaizar earthquake (one of the 1156–1159 CE Syrian Quakes, writing that "the severe earthquake of 1157 struck Apamea off the map."

 Apamea from The Princeton Encyclopedia of Classical Sites